 Intel Edison upgrade to latest Python

 Because the Intel Edison has a 32-bit x86 CPU, you can run Anaconda Python on the Intel Edison instead of compiling Python manually.
+Yes, I know the Edison actually has a 64-bit CPU, but most people use it with a 32-bit OS.

 Why upgrade to Python 3.6?